Orange-OpenSource/PowerDNS-Operator/docs/introduction/overview.md

 The PowerDNS-Operator is designed to target the following persona:

 * Cluster Operator: The cluster operator is responsible for configuring PowerDNS instance, ,
-* Platform Team: The Platform team is responsible for defining the architecture `ClusterZone`, `Zone` and `RRset`, setting the permissions for application team (e.g. permissions to create Zones in their namespaces),
+* Platform Team: The Platform team is responsible for defining the architecture `ClusterZone`, `Zone`, `ClusterRRset` and `RRset`, setting the permissions for application team (e.g. permissions to create Zones in their namespaces),
-* Application Team: The Application developer is responsible for defining `RRsets` related to their services.
+* Application Team: The Application developer is responsible for defining `RRset` (eventually `Zone`) related to their services.

 Each persona will roughly map to a Kubernetes RBAC role.
 Depending on your environment these roles can map to a single user.
 Note: The PowerDNS Operator does not manage the PowerDNS instance lifecycle.